Top 10 Techniques for Finding the Perfect Subject For Your Blog Or Content Website

 But Insights offers more.

-You can compare the trends of words or phrases, for example see which wine variety Champagne, Merlot or Chablis is most popular.
+You can compare the trends of words or phrases, for

 You can look at seasonality, for example find out in which months most people search for ‘skiing’.
 Is it before the ski season, during the ski season or after the ski season has ended?